telerik/ajax-docs/sharepoint/2007/radeditor-for-moss/frequently-asked-questions.md

 In this case the UID for the site is *{a63cff5e-cdf5-48d0-898d-f9a24d299f06}*.

-* Note: Remember to remove the **RadEditorSaveGuids** application setting when you no longer need it (i.e. after you find the UID you want). *
+>note: Remember to remove the **RadEditorSaveGuids** application setting when you no longer need it (i.e. after you find the UID you want).

 **Size of editing area in WCM scenario**